MoonPoet/xaprb-src/content/_index.md

 [![Baron Schwartz](/baron-square.jpg)](/about/)

 I'm the founder and CTO of [VividCortex](https://vividcortex.com), author of several books, and creator of various open-source software.
-I write about topics such as technology, entrepreneurship, and fitness.
+I write about topics such as technology, entrepreneurship, and fitness, and I tweet at [@xaprb](https://twitter.com/xaprb).
 [More about me](/about/).